-An integral part of the Altium 365 cloud-based infrastructure platform, the Workspace is a dedicated server for all your managed content.
+An integral part of the Altium 365 infrastructure platform, the Workspace is a dedicated server for all your managed content.
 It facilitates the seamless connectivity of, and the mechanics for moving data between, the design, manufacturing and supply domains.
 It works harmoniously with Altium Designer to provide an elegant answer to the question of handling design data with secured integrity.
 The Workspace not only provides solid, secure storage of data, but also enables re-release of data as distinctly separate revisions – essentially tracking design changes over time, without overwriting any previously released data.
-It also caters for the lifecycle of the data to be managed (available with the Pro Subscription Plan), allowing people that need to use the data to see, at-a-glance, what stage the data has reached in its 'life' and therefore what it can be safely used for.
+It also caters for the lifecycle of the data to be managed (available with Altium Designer Pro and Enterprise Subscriptions), allowing people that need to use the data to see, at-a-glance, what stage the data has reached in its 'life' and therefore what it can be safely used for.

 The Workspace can accommodate all managed data, including components, domain models, schematic sheets of circuitry and design templates.
 You can even create and manage your entire design projects directly within the Workspace, with a CAD-centric management view that facilitates collaborative review and commenting of that design, along with inspection of its BOM and history.
 Through a dedicated Manufacturing Portal you can view and navigate the released file data, inspect the BOM, and view and comment on the snapshot of the design itself; the source for that released data.
 A chosen release can also be shared – as a Manufacturing Package – directly with your manufacturer.